})();

 Extreme heat presents different but equally dangerous challenges for stranded motorists.
 In July 2020, a family's SUV broke down on a remote stretch of highway between Phoenix and Las Vegas during 115°F weather.

-Flash Flood Escape: Texas Hill Country, 2018
+Flash Flood Awareness: Texas Hill Country, 2018

 This scenario demonstrates why weather awareness tools and planning routes with weather conditions in mind can prevent emergency situations entirely.
+When weather delays extend your trip, having backup accommodation options through Expedia can provide peace of mind and safety.

 How Should You Organize Your Emergency Kit for Maximum Effectiveness?